All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Charles Atlas Superpower: He kicked a giant lion in the face and brought it down!
 And we're not talking "giant" like the size of your average car.
 No, we're talking giant like the size of your average house.

 - Crossdresser: Subverted.
-Despite the ballerina-inspired early outfit, and okama meaning such, he hasn't actually done any crossdressing, though he does claim to be both a man and a woman.
-His fellows in the Kamabakka Kingdom, however, go all-out drag (as do the Newkama of Impel Down... at least the ones retaining their original gender, the rest having been gone through a gender-swapping transmogrification using Ivankov's equally ambiguous gender bending okama-fitting powers).
+Despite the ballerina-inspired early outfit, he hasn't actually done any crossdressing, though he does claim to be both a man and a woman.
+His fellows in the Kamabakka Kingdom, however, go all-out drag (as do the Newkama of Impel Down... at least the ones retaining their original gender, the rest having been gone through a gender-swapping transmogrification using Ivankov's equally ambiguous gender bending powers).

 - Curb-Stomp Battle: Usopp says that he and Eyelashes have been defeated by Mr. 2 in two seconds.
 One second each.

-- Dance Battler: Okama Kenpo is largely based on ballet moves, all of which involve his feet.
+- Dance Battler: Okama Kenpo is largely based on ballet moves, most of which involve his feet.

 - Determinator: He's definitely earned his credentials in this area during the Impel Down arc.
 Despite fighting hordes of enemies, he still keep going without slowing down.